taabhas/NeRF/README.md

 ### Approach

-The basic NeRF approach represents a scene using a fullyconnected (non-convolution) deep neural network, whose input is a single continuous 5D coordinate (spatial location (x,y,z) and viewing direction θ, ψ) and whose output is the volume density and view-dependent emitted radiance at that spatial
+The basic NeRF approach represents a scene using a fully-connected (non-convolution) deep neural network, whose input is a single continuous 5D coordinate (spatial location (x,y,z) and viewing direction θ, ψ) and whose output is the volume density and view-dependent emitted radiance at that spatial